 While it is normal to feel a little down once in a while, depression is characterized as prolonged sadness that starts affecting your day-to-day life.
 A diagnosis is required for people with depression when feelings last all day for more than two weeks.
 Onset is more common during late teens to mid-twenties, but the stresses of life can cause depression at any stage in life.

 There are several risk factors that can lead to depression.
 Sometimes, it can be a biochemical concern, such as issues with how neurotransmitters are handling serotonin, dopamine, and norepinephrine.
-There can also be genetic factors that contribute to the likelihood of developing depression if a close relative has had depression.
-A lack of self-confidence is another contributing factor because starting from a low feeling of self-worth can make ordinary tasks feel like an uphill battle.
-Extended exposure to unsafe environments, violence and abuse can also add considerably to the likeliness of developing depression
+There can also be genetic factors that contribute to the likelihood of developing depression.
+Additionally, major transitions, prolonged periods of stress, a lack of self-confidence, and loneliness can all increase the risk for depression.
+Exposure to unsafe environments, violence and abuse can also add considerably to the likeliness of developing depression.

 We incorporate a variety of therapeutic techniques, tailored to each unique client and their situation.
 Some of these techniques include cognitive behavioral therapy, emotion focused therapy, trauma recovery, mindfulness training, and a client-centered approach.
 By identifying root causes of depression, healing trauma and supporting women through various client-centered techniques that challenge negative thought patterns and behaviors, women are equipped with the tools to rewrite their mental narratives.
 Therapy emphasizes the power of mindfulness, problem-solving, and behavioral adjustments in combating depression, making it a potent option for those seeking to regain control over their mental health.